 Document and follow a process for preparing an annual budget.
 The process might include steps such as these:

 - Review the approved business operating plan and note all necessary activities for the budget period.

 - Document all assumptions made for the budget period.

-- Use the following financial statements template to prepare the profit and loss budget for the selected period.
+- Use the following financial statements template to input your figures and prepare the profit and loss budget for the selected period.

 Monitor your profit and loss budget